Polirecyliente/SGConocimiento/Math/Usable_facts.md

 - **Decagon** (Decágono): a polygon with ten sides.
 - **Undecagon** (Undecágono): a polygon with eleven sides.
 - **Dodecagon** (Dodecágono): a polygon with twelve sides.

+(Polígono convexo)
+**Convex polygon**: a polygon such that in each of its vertices, the angle measured inside the polygon is less than the angle measured outside the polygon.

+(Polígono cóncavo)
+**Concave polygon**: a polygon such that in at least one of its vertices, the angle measured inside the polygon is greater than the angle measured outside the polygon.

 (Cuadrilátero)
 **Quadrilateral**: a shape with four straight sides.